Vincent Cable with his wife Rachel Smith

 He is also a visiting professor at Nottingham University.
 He worked with the university on a collaborative project with Future learn to develop a MOOC(on line course)

-He is visiting professor at St Mary’s University, Twickenham, and Honorary Fellow at Fitzwilliam College Cambridge and of the City Lit in London
+He is visiting professor at St Mary’s University, Twickenham, Distinguished Fellow of the Overseas Development Institute (ODI Global), and Honorary Fellow at Fitzwilliam College Cambridge and of the City Lit in London

 Business

-Vince is a frequent speaker at business conferences with several Directorships.
+Vince is a frequent speaker at business conferences (DBA Speakers agency) with several Directorships.

 Books